Table of Contents

 Unlike the third-party options we listed under Shopify Shipping apps, using a third-party to fulfill Shopify orders involves physically sending your inventory to a company that eliminates many tedious tasks for ecommerce businesses.

 A third-party logistics (3PL) company provides not only shipping rates and labels, but a multitude of order fulfillment services.
-These include the warehousing of inventory, picking and packing orders as they are placed online, returns, and more.
+These include the warehousing and storage of inventory, picking and packing orders as they are placed online, managing ecommerce returns, and more.

 Benefits of 3PLs: